mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 * Add filter to specify flightmanager services for a specific year
 * Show Year behind month names in flightmanager schedule
-TODO: When assigning services, show how many services are already assigned to a member
+* When assigning services, show how many services are already assigned to a member
 TODO: Update german LIESMICH.md!!!

 ### 1.0 ###